theislab/mubind/docs/tutorials.rst

 Missing tutorials
 -------------------------------------------------

-If you know a public dataset where you wish a tutorial, please submit an issue.
+If you wish to suggest a public dataset for a tutorial, please submit an [issue](https://github.com/theislab/mubind/issues).